 On today’s date in 1942, the official dedication ceremony of the Alcan Highway was held at Soldier’s Summit, which is located at historic milepost 1061 within Kluane National Park and Reserve.

-Working closely with agencies in the U.S. and Canada, U.S. Army engineers officially opened the Alaska Highway as an overland military supply route that passed through the Yukon on its route from the prairies of British Columbia to the central Alaska.
+Working closely with agencies in the U.S. and Canada, U.S. Army engineers officially opened the present-day Alaska Highway as an overland military supply route passing through the Yukon on its route from the prairies of British Columbia to central Alaska.
 The roadway was more than 2,400 kilometres long and offered Canadians as well as Americans a new route for the transportation of goods on the Pacific coast.

 Following the attack on Pearl Harbor, U.S. President Theodore Roosevelt decided the highway should be built, and Prime Minister Mackenzie King agreed—if Canada didn’t have to fund the highway’s construction or maintenance during the war.

-The US Army Corp of Engineers began construction in early 1942, and while the road was completed, it became a laborious effort.
+The US Army Corp of Engineers began construction in early 1942, and while the road was completed, its maintenance became a laborious effort.

 1992 SILVER MEDALLION

-In 1992, the Anchorage Mint struck a one-ounce .999 per cent silver medallion to mark the 50th anniversary of the Alaska Highway.
+In 1992, the Anchorage Mint struck a one-ounce, .999 per cent silver medallion to mark the 50th anniversary of the Alaska Highway.